henrywoo/mastering-cuda-in-one-week-dev/day1/README.md

 - **CUDA Version**: CUDA 12.4
 - **Compiler**: nvcc (NVIDIA CUDA Compiler)

+> 📋 **Environment Setup**: If you haven't installed the CUDA development environment yet, please refer to the [Environment Setup Guide](env.md) for installation and configuration.

 Although different GPU models may vary in specific parameters, the basic concepts and APIs of CUDA programming are consistent.

 ## GPU Hardware Basics